Online Bachelor of Arts in Spanish

 What will I learn about the cultures of Spanish-speaking communities?

-In this online Spanish degree you’ll study various texts, films, historical events and important social debates to develop a deep understanding of the cultures in Spanish-speaking regions.
+In ASU's online Spanish degree you’ll study various texts, films, historical events and important social debates to develop a deep understanding of the cultures in Spanish-speaking regions.
 Culture itself includes the various customs, values and institutions of these regions.
 Specifically, this degree takes a close look at Spanish, Latin American and Mexican American cultures to create an all-encompassing understanding of these cultures and the differences between them.
 Learning about the many cultures related to the Spanish language allows for a greater understanding of the language, better translation and enhanced cultural awareness.